Michael Raynor (actor): Notable work

+Who Is Floyd Stearn? was originally developed with Mark Travis.
 The New York Times called Who Is Floyd Stearn? “the best family confessional play they’ve seen” and The New York Post named Raynor to a "2005 Galaxy of New Stars" list after the Off-Broadway run produced by his childhood friend, Rick Waxman.

 The JewishJournal.com wrote an article about Who is Floyd Stearn? which painted a picture of the emotional turmoil Raynor has faced while dealing with his father's absence.

 Howard Stern was so moved by the production, he wrote Raynor and talked about his own relationship with his father.
-Stern's voice is featured on the YouTube video promo talking about his view of the show and impressions of Raynor's performance.